dlehdgk/cosmo_likelihoods/README.md

     - can be used instead of the new gaussian prior on $\tau$ with ACT DR6

 - `bk18.yaml`: [BICEP/KECK 2018 B mode CMB polarisation](https://arxiv.org/abs/2110.00483) likelihood

+- `spt3gd1mf.yaml`: contains the full multi-frequency SPT-3G D1 likelihood.
+It must be used with the priors for nuisance parameters
+    - `pri_spt3gd1mf.yaml`: contains the non-trivial priors for nuisance parameters of the SPT-3G D1 MF likelihood

+- `spt3gd1lite.yaml`: contains the [SPT-3G D1 lite likelihood](http://arxiv.org/abs/2412.00826) marginalised over the secondary parameters.
+The two remaining nuisance parameters must be added